actris-cloudnet/dev-toolkit/README.md

 ## Additional scripts

+- `./populate-db-recent.sh`: Download recent data from remote DB.
-- `./populate-db.sh`: Download remote db.
-Uses a cached db file if such exists.
+- `./populate-db-full.sh`: Download remote DB.
+Uses a cached DB file if such exists.
 To force re-download use `-u`.
-For instructions on how to populate the development db with test fixtures, see [here](https://github.com/actris-cloudnet/dataportal/#populating-the-database).
+For instructions on how to populate the development DB with test fixtures, see [here](https://github.com/actris-cloudnet/dataportal/#populating-the-database).

 ## Accessing database